-Our approach can be extended to solve geoconsensus in d-dimensions, $d \ge 3$.
-BASIC extends as is, whereas GENERIC runs without modifications in higher dimensions so long as we determine (i) the cover set A of appropriate dimension and (ii) the overlap bound - the maximum number of d-dimensional covers A that the fault area F may overlap.
+Our approach can be extended to solve Geoconsensus in d-dimensions, $d \ge 3$.
+BA-SIC extends as is.
+GENERIC runs correctly so long as we determine (i) the cover set \mathcal{A} of appropriate dimension and (ii) the overlap bound - the maximum number of d-dimensional covers \mathcal{A} that the fault area F may overlap.
 The bound on f then depends on M and the cover set size $|\mathcal{A}|$.
 In what follows, we discuss 3-dimensional space.
-The still higher dimensions can be studied similarly.
+The still higher dimensions can be treated similarly.

-When d = 3, the objective is to cover the embedded processes of \mathcal{P} by cubes of size $\ell \times \ell \times \ell$ or spheres of diameter l .
+If d = 3, the objective is to cover the embedded processes of \mathcal{P} by cubes of size $\ell \times \ell \times \ell$ or spheres of diameter l .
 It can be shown that the greedy cube (sphere) cover algorithm, let us call it GCUBE (GSPHERE), provides $2^{d-1} = 4$ (16) approximation of the optimal cover.
 The idea is to appropriately extend the 2-dimensional slab-based division and axis-aligned square-based covers discussed in Section 4 to 3-dimensions with rectangular cuboids and cube-based covers.
+The detailed discussion is in the appendix.
+We summarize the results for cubic covers and cubic fault areas in Theorem 8.